PoisotLab/ms_metaweb_transfer/manuscript.md

 $\hat{\mathcal{L}}$ and $\hat{\mathcal{R}}$, we draw a value from its distribution.
 This results in one instance of the possible left ($\hat{\mathcal{l}}$) and right ($\hat{\mathcal{r}}$) subspaces for the Canadian metaweb.
-These can be multiplied, to produced one matrix of real values.
-Because the entries in $\hat{\mathcal{l}}$ and $\hat{\mathcal{r}}$ are in the same space where $\mathcal{L}$ and $\mathcal{R}$ were originally predicted, it follows that the *"inference?"* threshold $\rho$ estimated for the European metaweb also applies.
+These can be multiplied, to produce one matrix of real values.
+Because the entries in $\hat{\mathcal{l}}$ and $\hat{\mathcal{r}}$ are in the same space where $\mathcal{L}$ and $\mathcal{R}$ were originally predicted, it follows that the threshold $\rho$ estimated for the European metaweb also applies.
 We use this information to produce one random Canadian metaweb, $N =
 \hat{\mathcal{L}}$$\hat{\mathcal{R}}' \ge \rho$ [@fig:subspaces].

 Because the intervals around some trait values can be broad [in fact, probably